bclewi/PaddleBall/README.md

 ![line coverage][line-coverage] ![branch coverage][branch-coverage]

-A simple pong-like game made with Godot 4 and C#.
+A simple pong-like game (in progress) made with Godot 4 and C#.

 ## 🏝 Environment Setup